 What are the risks of having a plasma transfusion?

 The plasma you receive is collected from donors.
 All donated plasma is tested for viruses and bacteria.
-The risk of catching a virus or other infection from a plasma transfusion is very low.
+The risk of getting a virus or other infection from a plasma transfusion is very low.
 This includes HIV and Hepatitis B and C.